mild-blue/txmatching/documentation/README.md

 is over the cutoff, and at least one is below the cutoff.

 **UNDECIDABLE** - recipient has antibodies (of any specificity) against antigens that donor has not been typed for.
-E.g.: donor has antigens in group “Other”: DPB1\*512:01, DQA1\*02:05, and recipient has antibodies: DQB1\*03:10, DPB1\*414:01.
+E.g.: donor has antigens in groups DPB and DQA: DPB1\*512:01, DQA1\*02:05, and recipient has antibodies in groups DQB and DPB: DQB1\*03:10, DPB1\*414:01.
 Thus, DQB1\*03:10 is UNDECIDABLE.

 **NONE** - antibody is over cutoff, but there is no crossmatch.
+E.g.: donor has antigen DQA1\*03:10 and recipient has antibody DQA1\*04:07.

 ## What is MFI and cutoff?